-The Karen people of Hin Lad Nai have maintained a sacred relationship with the wild honey bees of their forest for generations.
+The P’gakeryaw (Karen people) of Hin Lad Nai have maintained a sacred relationship with forest, land, trees and the wild honey bees of their forest for generations.
 Their practices of sustainable harvesting, seasonal ceremony, and communal land stewardship represent some of the most intact indigenous ecological knowledge in northern Thailand.

 Through visits, documentation, storytelling, and shared work, we help amplify the voices and practices of the community.
 This is not a project that arrives with answers.
 It arrives with questions, with respect, and with cameras and notebooks.